wduraes/Workshops/Embedded Development IoT/Water Buddy/readme.md

 ## Get Sample code

-Use the [led-light.ino](Water-Buddy.ino) sample code in this directory.
+Use the [Water-Buddy.ino](Water-Buddy/Water-Buddy.ino) sample code in this directory.

 Find the definitions for Wi-Fi and Adafruit Credentials and replace them with your own: